lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings-101.md

 > for every meeting then you’re like me
 > for the first decade of my management career when I did none of them.

-### One other thing...
+### One more thing...

 Nothing, figuratively speaking,
-bothers a knowledge worker as much as a fragmented calendar.
+bothers a knowledge worker as much as a fragmented day.
-Paul Graham described the phenomenon in his famous article "[Maker's Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html)".
+Paul Graham describes the phenomenon in
+"[Maker's Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html)".
+The piece needs no supplement, so I'll only say a little more.

-Knowledge workers tend to be most productive in what Peopleware describes as "a state of flow".
+To be productive, knowledge workers must get into what Peopleware describes as "a state of flow".
-To get into this state, an immersion period of 15 or more minutes is required where no real work is actually being done.
+Preceding this state is an immersion period of 15 minutes or more, where one isn't really doing any work.
 Any interruption to the state of flow incurs an additional period of immersion.
-Knowledge workers thus are most productive when they have extended periods of uninterrupted time.
+Knowledge workers thus are most productive when they go uninterrupted for extended periods of time.

+Team Geek suggests managers be mindful of this by scheduling meetings at other interrupt points of the day, such as lunch or the end of the day.